Bombay Legislative Council

-Bombay Legislative Council was the legislature of the Bombay Province and later the upper house of the bicameral legislature of Bombay Province in British India and the Indian state of Bombay.
+Bombay Legislative Council was the legislature of the Bombay Presidency and later the upper house of the bicameral legislature of Bombay State in British India and the Indian state of Bombay.

 History

 The Indian Councils Act 1861 set up the Bombay Legislative Council as an advisory body through which the colonial administration obtained advice and assistance.
-The Act empowered the provincial Governor to nominate four non-English Indian members to the council for the first time.
-Under the Act, the nominated members were allowed to move their own bills and vote on bills introduced in the council.
+The act empowered the provincial governor to nominate four non-English Indian members to the council for the first time.
+Under the act, the nominated members were allowed to move their own bills and vote on bills introduced in the council.
 However, they were not allowed to question the executive, move resolutions or examine the budget and not interfere with the laws passed by the Central Legislature.
-The Governor was also the president of the Council and he had complete authority over when, where and how long to convene the Council and what to discuss.
-Two members of his Executive Council and the Advocate-General of Bombay were also allowed to participate and vote in the Council.
+The governor was also the president of the council and he had complete authority over when, where and how long to convene the Council and what to discuss.
+Two members of his Executive Council and the Advocate-General of Bombay were also allowed to participate and vote in the council.

 The first meeting of the erstwhile Legislative Council of the then Bombay Province was held on 22 January 1862 at the Durbar Hall of the Town Hall in Bombay.
 The meeting was then chaired by the then Governor, Sir George Russell Clerk.
 The first five Indian members of the council were chosen such that three of them did not know English.

-In 1892, the role of the Council was expanded by the Indian Councils Act 1892 and increased the total number of members of the Council to twenty.
+The role of the council was expanded by the Indian Councils Act 1892 and increased the total number of members of the council to twenty.
 The non-official members were to be nominated from the Bombay Municipal Corporation, the Fellows of Bombay University, the Chamber of Commerce of Bombay, the Chamber of Commerce of Karachi, the zamindars of Sind, the sardars of the Deccan, the municipalities of the Northern Division, the local boards of the Southern Division and three representatives of the Central Division.
-The Council could discuss the annual financial statement and ask questions subject to certain limitations.
+The council could discuss the annual financial statement and ask questions subject to certain limitations.